The BACCO simulation project: biased tracers in real space: Application: Fitting the galaxy power spectrum

-Where we have assumed a diagonal covariance matrix computed in the Gaussian limit with a volume corresponding to $V=50 h^{-3} \mathrm{Gpc}^3$, roughly comparable to that to be surveyed by EUCLID.
+Here we have assumed a block matrix covariance $\mathcal{C}$ \citep[each block corresponding to the auto-auto, cross-cross and auto-cross covariance, following][]{LiEtal2019} computed in the Gaussian limit with a volume corresponding to $V=25 h^{-3} \mathrm{Gpc}^3$, roughly comparable to the effective volume to be surveyed by EUCLID.
 To account for the uncertainty associated to our emulation process, we have added in quadrature a constant fractional error of $2\%$.

 We sample the posterior probability of $\boldsymbol{\vartheta}$,